 When Doc blows the train whistle he exclaims "I've wanted to do that my entire life!"
 This was also said by the boy in The Polar Express (2004), when he blew the train whistle.
 Both movies were directed by Robert Zemeckis.

 This film marked the second time Christopher Lloyd (Doc) worked in a film with Pat Buttram (black hat cowboy), as they also appeared in Who Framed Roger Rabbit (1988) as Lloyd played Judge Doom, and Buttram was the voice of one of the Talking Bullets.

 In the scene where Doc and Marty are analyzing the map and talking about how Clayton ravine is then called Shonash ravine, Miss Clara Clayton can be seen in the background in her purple dress.
 You can also see the soon-to-be clock for the courthouse.

-Biff "has a lot of room to talk" when he accuses Marty of being "the little hothead" [BTTF2], since his own great-grandfather Buford lost his cool when Marty said, "You're Mad Dog Tannen", and started ferociously shooting up the saloon.
-It appears that getting terribly upset/offended/defensive whenever they are called an uncomplimentary/unflattering name ["chicken", "yellow", etc] is a long-running trait of some of the males in both the McFly and Tannen families.
+Biff "has a lot of room to talk" when he accuses Marty of being "the little hothead" in Part II, since his own great-grandfather Buford lost his cool when Marty said, "You're Mad Dog Tannen", and started ferociously shooting up the saloon.
+It appears that getting terribly upset, offended, and defensive whenever they are called an uncomplimentary, or unflattering name ("chicken", "yellow", et cetera) is a long-running trait of some of the males in both the McFly and Tannen families.